safetyscore/safetyscore/docs/whitepaper/whitepaper.md

 We will run a public Node for others to use at `node.safetyscore.app`, but in an ideal world everyone would run their own.

-### Validators

-Nodes that can validate Blocks that have been published to the Distributed Ledger are known as Validator Nodes.
-This right is gradually earned by Nodes based on:

-* *Availability.* Validators should be highly available and operate with minimal downtime.

-* *Reliability.* Validators should be reliable in storing and serving the data that has been published to the Distributed Ledger.

-* *Distance.* Validators should be as far away from each other as possible so as to increase the overall resilience of the network.

-Every `DiffusionInterval`, e.g. every week, a `DiffusionPortion`, e.g. 3%, of the `ValidatorRights` of existing Validator Nodes “diffuses” to other Nodes based on the three factors above.

-New Nodes can thus become Validator Nodes by simply operating reliably.
-The earned `ValidatorRights` decay over time if a Validator Node becomes inactive — enabling the continued functioning of the Distributed Ledger despite the inevitable churn of active Nodes.

 ### Delayed Publishing